kubewarden/docs/docs/security/threat-model.md

 Introduce tests to cover this rule.
 Create a configuration to reject requests where the API version not cover by the policy by default.
-Kubewarden should warn policy developers to cover all the supported API version in theirs tests and reject all of others.
+Kubewarden should warn policy developers to cover all the supported API version in their tests and reject all others.

 ## Threat ID 15 - Attacker deploys privileged container to node running  Webhook controller